For an easy family meal, try cooking this delicious chicken casserole. The surprising ingredients make it truly terrific.

-This Chicken-Tastic casserole features wild rice, water chestnuts, and French-style green beans, giving it a twist on a classic chicken and rice casserole.
-It is generously topped with buttery herb stuffing.
+The Chicken Casserole is sometimes called Chicken Spectacular, featuring wild rice, water chestnuts, and French-style green beans, giving it a twist on a classic chicken and rice casserole.
+It is generously topped with buttery her stuffing.

-This yummy casserole recipe came to me from my daughter, Jennifer.
-Chicken Terrific is a favorite casserole on her dinner table and has also become a favorite of mine.
+My daughter introduced me to this recipe several years ago.
+Chicken Terrific is a favorite casserole on her dinner table and has become a favorite of mine.

-This dish makes a lot, and with four growing boys, she wants a dish that lasts a couple of days.
+The dish makes a lot, and with five growing boys, she wants a dish that gives leftovers.
+Now that her family has grown, she makes two.

 In fact, it is better the next day when all the ingredients come together to make a yummy leftover meal.